magoyette/.emacs.d/README.md

 [Flycheck Checkstyle](https://github.com/magoyette/flycheck-checkstyle) is an Emacs Flycheck checker for CheckStyle.

+### prometheus-rules-mode

+[prometheus-rules-mode](https://github.com/magoyette/prometheus-rules-mode) is a package that adds support for [Prometheus](https://prometheus.io) rules in Emacs.

 ## Emacs packages dependencies to install manually

 This Emacs configuration depends on some packages that are in their initial development.
 These packages are not available on Melpa, so they need to be cloned manually in the folder ~/.emacs.packages.